-But bottom-line, it’s because the cultural criticism we provide is local.
-Local news in general, not just the arts, doesn’t pay well [see postscript below for evidence from the ‘New York Times’].
-In many cities across the country – outside of big touristy centers like New York, Chicago or LA, where a commercial arts industry flourishes – there’s not enough ad revenue, not enough of a general-readership market to support paid, full-time, on-staff local reviewers.
-And even when legacy media companies go online with their local coverage, they generally imprison it in the same, old, crude metric of ‘clicks’: How many viewers do local reviews actually get?
+But the fact is that local reviews are hurting not because they’re arts reviews but because they’re local.
+Local news in general, not just the arts, doesn’t pay well [see postscript below for evidence from NPR and the ‘New York Times’].
+In many cities across the country – outside of big tourist centers like New York or LA, where a commercial culture industry flourishes – there’s simply not enough ad revenue, not enough of a general readership to support paid, full-time, local critics.
+Or paid, full-time, investigative reporters.
+And even when legacy media companies do go all in with their cultural coverage online, they generally imprison it in the same, crude metric of ‘clicks’: How many online readers do local reviews actually get?

-For his part, Jacques Marquis, the CEO of the Cliburn, is more sanguine about the upheavals than most arts leaders.
+For his part, Jacques Marquis, the CEO of the Cliburn, is more sanguine about the media upheavals than most arts leaders.
 He sees the relationship between arts groups and the local newspaper as a give-and-take.
 He understands the financial constraints newspapers are currently under:

 “We’re trying to work with them more closely to understand their needs and their way of doing things in order to work as a partner with them.”

 It’s worth noting: The ‘Star-Telegram’ is a media sponsor of the Cliburn.

 Hady: You called this “becoming the norm.”
 However it plays out, it’s been shown to be a generational change.
 It’s the future, something arts groups and art critics are going to have to deal with.

 True.
 Younger arts-goers are preferring the quick hit on their smartphones.
 And you yourself have written about the new ways young visual artists are using Instagram to create buzz, find fans, even get gallery owners interested in their work.
 There are real assets to social media – rapid-fire, interactive tools that can work for the arts.